The New York Times

 How an Attorney Will Help

 A commercial truck accident is not the same as an accident with another everyday driver.
 First, a truck driver will not admit to fault.
 Next, a company representative and their insurer often arrive at the scene of the accident to gain control of the situation and the evidence.
 If an injured party is unrepresented, the trucking company may misplace or destroy any evidence potentially holding him or her accountable.
 A California truck accident injury attorney will demand all of the evidence be saved, enabling industry experts to obtain and review data logs and maintenance records.
 After careful analysis, the responsible party or parties will be held accountable for the accumulating costs of the injury.
-Ask the attorneys at Corsiglia McMahon & Allard, L.L.P how we can help you today by calling (408) 289-1417 to schedule your free, no-obligation case review.
+Ask the attorneys at Cerri, Boskovich & Allard how we can help you today by calling (408) 289-1417 to schedule your free, no-obligation case review.

 Sources